20urc3/20urc3.github.io/README.md

-Agree to do things we're bad at, until we become more or less mediocre, and then maybe good.
+Agree to do things you are bad at, until you become more or less mediocre, and then maybe good.